Current & Abandoned Hard Rock Mines

 Wolverine Mine was a former zinc operation in the south-east Yukon.

 Mount Nansen is an abandoned gold and silver mine west of Carmacks in the south-central Yukon.

-The Minto Mine is a copper mine operating in the central Yukon.
-It is the only active producing hard-rock mine in the Territory.
+The Minto Mine is a copper mine in the central Yukon that is currently in temporary closure.

 The Faro mine site is an abandoned lead and zinc mine located 15 km north of the Town of Faro, Yukon Territory.
 It is currently managed by the Government of Yukon with funding from the Government of Canada.
 Below is a picture of a small portion of the site, the Rose Creek tailings complex.